The Winford Centre

 Who we are

-The Winford Centre for Children and Women is a non-profit organisation registered and operating in Nigeria, dedicated to supporting children with developmental and learning difficulties as well as empowering disadvantaged women towards the maximum fulfilment of their life potentials.
-Our focus is to deliver the highest standard of learning and welfare support in order to ensure that people who are challenged in these areas can live fulfilled and independent lives.
-Our work revolves around Sustainable Development Goals 4, 5 and 10.
+The Winford Centre for Children and Women is a non-profit organisation registered and operating in Nigeria, dedicated to supporting children with developmental and learning disabilities as well as empowering disadvantaged women towards the maximum fulfilment of their life potential.
+Our focus is to deliver the highest standard of education and welfare support to ensure that people who experience difficulties in these areas can live fulfilled and independent lives.
+Our work contributes to the advancement of Sustainable Development Goals 4, 5 and 17.

 About us